COVID-19: Surface cleaning

 Other solutions, such as benzalkonium chloride and chlorhexidine gluconate, are less effective.
 Ultraviolet germicidal irradiation may also be used, although popular devices require 5 min exposure and may deteriorate some materials over time.
-A datasheet listing the authorised substances to disinfection in the food industry (including suspension or surface tested, kind of surface, use dilution, disinfectant and inoculum volumes) can be seen in the supplementary material of a 2021 Foods article.

 Self-isolation

 Self-isolation at home has been recommended for those diagnosed with COVID‑19 and those who suspect they have been infected.
 Health agencies have issued detailed instructions for proper self-isolation.
 Many governments have mandated or recommended self-quarantine for entire populations.
 The strongest self-quarantine instructions have been issued to those in high-risk groups.
 Those who may have been exposed to someone with COVID‑19 and those who have recently travelled to a country or region with the widespread transmission have been advised to self-quarantine for 14 days from the time of last possible exposure.

 International travel-related control measures

 A 2021 Cochrane rapid review found that based upon low-certainty evidence, international travel-related control measures such as restricting cross-border travel may help to contain the spread of COVID‑19.
 Additionally, symptom/exposure-based screening measures at borders may miss many positive cases.
 While test-based border screening measures may be more effective, it could also miss many positive cases if only conducted upon arrival without follow-up.
 The review concluded that a minimum 10-day quarantine may be beneficial in preventing the spread of COVID‑19 and may be more effective if combined with an additional control measure like border screening.